 The band skips the usual intro, thank Loki.
-And just lets loose with an Avantasia-esque thunder-clap called Goddess of the Sea.
+And just lets loose with an Avantasia-esque thunderclap called Goddess of the Sea.
 Now, that’s already a step up from its predecessor and its heedless whining that got on my nerves after a while.
-But here the band belts a Power Metal worthy first track that just made me wake up to the task a bit better.
-The Goth-laden 3rd position called The 12th Hour again surprises with speed and a number of elements in there not heard on the disc before.
-The RockmusicRaider Electro-Pop watch dragon will even forgive them the nod towards Amaranthe and their ilk.
+But here the crew belts a Power Metal-worthy first track.
+One that really whets your appetite for more.
+A perfect entry point, if you will.

 Now, make no mistake, Dim Days still lets you uncover the cheese platter!

 Morten Veland really pulled the plugs on this one and just lets loose.
 This mighty rover of the haunted abysses just lathers itself in Gothic and Symphonic Metal.
 Throw in a few forays into Power Metal like in Treasure N’ Treason and you got it figured.

-I would have liked to see that one earlier in the track list – all the more so that it gets you one of these rare solos.
-Cool track.
+I would have liked to see that one earlier in the tracklist, all the more so that it gets you one of these rare solos.
 The dessert – however – comes with the last track, delivered in twos: You will get an English and a French version of Aeon’s Embrace.

 Whereas with Sirenia, after their issue-laden last record, Dim Days positively shines.
-It is not only the change in vocalist, but also a more thoughtful and detailed delivery.
-At the same time they neatly sailed around this gruesome cheese cliff and kept the terrible electronics under tight control.
+It is not only the change in vocalist but also a more thoughtful and detailed delivery.
+At the same time, they neatly sailed around this gruesome cheese cliff and kept the terrible electronics under tight control.

 Dim Days of Dolor thus delivers a well-balanced Gothic and Symphonic Metal record that pleases with loads of hooks and elements.
 And this crew truly appreciated that.
 Great stuff.